UX/UI Designer for employHER

 Understanding My Role:

 Upon joining employHER as a UX/UI Design intern, I found myself without any immediate assignments for the first few weeks.
 To stay productive, I took the initiative to explore the company's Figma prototype of their website.
-While studying its various pages, I noticed that the website's design system was not fully developed, and the messaging page was also lacking.
-I proactively reached out to my boss and expressed my interest in finishing the design system and designing the messaging screen.
-My boss not only agreed but also tasked me with incorporating a feature that would allow interviewers and interviewees to schedule meetings.
+While studying its various pages, I noticed that the website's design system was not fully developed, and the messaging page was also empty.
+I proactively reached out to my boss and expressed my interest in adding more to the design system and designing the messaging screen.
+My boss not only agreed but also tasked me with incorporating a feature that would allow interviewers and interviewees to schedule meetings as well.

 Project Goal:

-1. Create a design system that helps reflect the branding of our company
+1. Create more components to add into the design system to help reflect the branding of our company

 2. Design a high-fidelity wireframe for the messaging screen and scheduling screen for our users